 In water dispensers, mold grows inside the bottle, the bottle’s cap, and the bowl.
 It grows in all the little crevices.
 A water dispenser should be dishwasher safe and washed once per week in the dishwasher.
 Then again, heat causes BPA to leak from plastic.
 Be sure your dispenser does not contain BPA.
 Personally, I don’t like water dispensers for two reasons.

 1) The amount of mold that grows in them

 2) If you wait for the bottle to finally empty before washing out the bowl, the bowl has lots of stuff in it just from sitting there: animal fur, food from your cat’s mouth, dust, bugs, bacteria, etc. Yuck!
 The same thing occurs in the bowl of the dry food dispensers (which by the way, if you haven’t already figured it out, I am absolutely not a fan of dry cat food or free-feeding).
 Dry food — dispensers — convenience.

-When talking about a cat’s health, dry food for convenience should not be part of the equation.
+When talking about a cat’s health, using dry food for convenience should not be part of the equation.

 Kim Staley|Cats Gone Healthy

 10 Ingredients to Avoid in Cat Food

 What is your biggest take-away from this article?
 Share in the comments below!

 Don’t miss any of the Healthier Cat Detox Series: